SharePoint/sp-dev-docs/docs/schema/webpartconnection-element-module.md

 **Applies to**: SharePoint 2016 | SharePoint Foundation 2013 | SharePoint Online | SharePoint Server 2013

-Specifies the Web Part connections for a module.
+Specifies the web part connections for a module.

 ## Definition